-An index between zero and seven, which is equal to the number of the following dietary groups from which the child has received food over the previous day: (1) grains, roots and tubers; (2) legumes and nuts; (3) dairy products (milk, yogurt, cheese); (4) flesh foods (meat, fish, poultry and liver/organ meats); (5) eggs; (6) vitamin A rich fruits and vegetables; (7) other fruits and vegetables.
+CC1 and CC2 refers to an index between zero and seven, which is equal to the number of the following dietary groups from which the individual has consumed food over the previous day: (1) grains, roots and tubers; (2) legumes and nuts; (3) dairy products (milk, yogurt, cheese); (4) flesh foods (meat, fish, poultry and liver/organ meats); (5) eggs; (6) vitamin A rich fruits and vegetables; (7) other fruits and vegetables.
 We will follow the World Health Organization guidelines (pg 7) for categorizing foods into these categories.
+If we observe effects on the index, we will also report results for individual food items so that the reader understands where the effects are coming from.
 We will also report a binary measure of Minimum Dietary Diversity, whether the child has received food from four or more of those food groups over the previous day.

 CC2: Minimum Meal Frequency: measures overall food consumption of the child Following the World Health Organization guidelines, this is a binary indicator for children aged 6-23.9 months of age.
 It is equal to one if they receive solid, semi-solid, or soft foods or milk feeds the minimum number of times or more over the previous day.
 That is equal to 2 times a day for breastfed infants 6-8 months, 3 times for breastfed children 9-23 months, and 4 times for non-breastfed children 6-23 months.

-- CC3: Index of nutrients consumed by the child
+CC3: Child quantity of specific items consumed: rice, roti, egg, milk, daal Since we are unable to precisely measure nutritional intake over the phone, we will measure the quantity consumed of these five nutritionally important, commonly eaten and relatively standardized items to get a sense of effects on the intensive margin of consumption.
+We have not done this for other types of foods since it is harder to get consistent measures of other types of food items.
+We use different units for each item: rice (spoonfuls), roti (number), egg (number), milk (glasses) and daal (spoonfuls).
+While these are not standardized across respondents, we anticipate that differences across respondents will roughly cancel out.